 What Makes Great White Sharks Unique

-- Being the largest predatory fish of the world
+- Being the largest predatory fish in the world

 - Being longest lived cartilaginous fish